BioNTech SE (BNTX) Bundle

 BioNTech SE's Current Status

-As of the end of 2024, BioNTech SE is a public company.
-Its American Depositary Shares (ADSs) are listed and traded on the Nasdaq Global Select Market under the ticker symbol BNTX.
+BioNTech SE is a Publicly Held company, a German Societas Europaea (SE), with its American Depositary Shares (ADS) trading on the NASDAQ Global Select Market under the ticker symbol BNTX.

 BioNTech SE's Ownership Breakdown